DavidJLambert/python-database/README.rst

 1.  set_sql: gets the text of SQL to run.
 2.  set_bind_vars: gets the bind variables for sql.
 3.  run_sql: executes SQL, which was read with set_sql and set_bind_vars.
-4.  database_table_schema: lists all the tables owned by the current login, all the columns in those tables, and all indexes on those tables.
+4.  db_table_schema: lists all the tables owned by the current login, all the columns in those tables, and all indexes on those tables.
-5.  database_view_schema: lists all the views owned by the current login, all the columns in those views, and the SQL for the view.
+5.  db_view_schema: lists all the views owned by the current login, all the columns in those views, and the SQL for the view.

 Class OutputWriter handles all query output to file or to standard output.